-- BTEC Level 3 Extended Diploma D*DD in a related subject (Applicants without A-level English will be required to submit a written sample of work on request)
+- BTEC Level 3 Extended Diploma DDD in a related subject plus A-level English at grade B. (Applicants without A-level English or Creative Writing will be required to submit a written sample of work on request).

-- Access Complete and pass a related subject Access course with 45 credits at level 3 and 15 credits at level 2 with Merits in all units.
-All English units must be Distinctions at level 3 and must provide a sample of creative writing.
+- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3 with Merits in all units.
+All applicants must provide a sample of creative writing.

 Applicants with relevant theatre experience may also be considered.

 All applicants are required to attend a group audition workshop as part of the selection process before a formal offer is made.